deislabs/image-layer-provenance/README.md

     }
   },
   {
-  (provenance statement attesting the build provenance of layer 2 – attesting how the second layer of the image was built OR which base image it was inherited from)
+  // Provenance statement attesting the build provenance of layer 2
+  // – attesting how the second layer of the image was built OR which base image it was inherited from.
     "_type": "https://in-toto.io/Statement/v0.1",
     "predicateType": "https://slsa.dev/provenance/v0.2",
     "subject": [